Pittsburgh Workplace Accident Duty to Notify

 Have You Already Missed the Deadline?

 If more than 120 days have passed since your accident injury, you may still be able to apply.
 It is possible that your employer was made aware of the accident, which may be regarded as official notification.
 Don’t assume you have lost your opportunity.
-Talk to an experienced workers’ compensation lawyer.
+Talk to an experienced workers’ compensation lawyer in Pittsburgh.

 Let us put our experience to work helping you recover the justice you deserve.
+Reach out to our team of Pittsburgh workers’ compensation lawyers for a free consultation of your case.
 From our offices in Pittsburgh, New Castle, Hermitage, Butler and Erie, we represent plaintiffs in communities throughout Pennsylvania and Ohio.
 Contact us to arrange a consultation with an experienced Pittsburgh workplace accident lawyer today.